 What Is Video Email Marketing?

-On the one hand, you probably know from experience that email is the essential channel of communication.
-It helps you introduce and promote your brand, reach and engage your audience.
+On the one hand, you probably know from experience that email is an essential channel of communication.
+It helps you introduce and promote your brand, reach, and engage your audience.

 On the other hand, video is considered to be the most powerful medium of content.
 It captures attention, evokes emotions and engages potential customers much more effectively than any text or image could.

-Having that in mind, the concept of video email marketing is simple.
+Having that in mind, the concept of video in your marketing strategy is simple.
 Include video in the emails so they stand out in inboxes.

-Best Practice Tips For Using Video In Your Email Campaigns
+Best Practices For Using Videos In Email Marketing

-Adding video to your email can significantly increase your open and click rates.
+Adding a video to your marketing email can significantly increase your open and click rates.
 However, there are some guiding principles we encourage you to follow.